cameraui/docs/detection/ai-backends.md

 In a backend's plugin settings you choose a **model** for each task (object, face, license plate, CLIP).
 Larger models are more accurate but heavier. camera.ui downloads the models it needs automatically.

-Confidence is not set here.
-Object, face and plate detection follow the values in the camera's [detection settings](/cameras/settings), so one camera can be stricter than another, and a change takes effect right away.
+Confidence is not set here but per camera in [Settings → Detection](/cameras/settings), for object, face and plate detection alike, and a change takes effect right away.
+Objects have one value per type, each between 0.3 and 1: **Person Confidence**, **Vehicle Confidence** and **Animal Confidence**.

 Which object types a camera reports is set in its [object zones](/cameras/zones-and-masks#object-zones).
 Motion and audio are not affected.

-Object confidence is set per type in [Settings → Detection](/cameras/settings): **Person Confidence**, **Vehicle Confidence** and **Animal Confidence** each have their own value between 0.3 and 1.
-Raise one if a camera reports that type when it isn't there, lower it if real ones are missed.

-Next to it is **Object timeout**, in seconds (minimum 10, default 15).
+Next to the confidence values is **Object timeout**, in seconds (minimum 10, default 15).
 It only matters for cameras that report objects on their own, like many Reolink models: it caps how long such a detection stays active when the camera never sends an end signal.
 Frame-based backends ignore it.

-Below it is **Ignore stationary objects**, on by default.
-Objects that stay put across events, like a car parked in the driveway, stop triggering new object events until they move again.
-Turn it off if you want every event to report the objects it sees, even the ones that never move.
+Below it is **Ignore stationary objects**, on by default, see [Stationary objects](/detection/events-and-detections#stationary-objects).

 ## Where detection looks

 A detection model works on a small square, often 640 pixels.
-Sending it the whole camera picture means squeezing a 4K frame into that square, and a person at the end of the driveway ends up a few pixels tall, too small to recognize.

-So camera.ui does not send the whole picture.
-It cuts the areas where something is moving out of the full-resolution frame and runs the model on those, several per frame if the movement is spread out, then puts the boxes back on the original picture.
-A distant car or a cat at night arrives at something close to its real size.
-Nothing to set up, and nothing changes for you except that smaller and further-away things get found.
+Squeezed into it, a 4K frame leaves a person at the end of the driveway a few pixels tall. camera.ui instead cuts the moving areas out of the full-resolution frame, several per frame if the movement is spread out, runs the model on those and maps the boxes back onto the picture, so small and distant objects get found.
+Nothing to set up.

-When nothing is moving, there is nothing to cut out, and the whole frame goes through.
-The **Zoom** column in the metrics below shows how often a camera got to work this way.
+When nothing is moving, the whole frame goes through.
+The **Zoom** column in the metrics below shows how often a camera worked this way.

 ## What detection costs